Unique Things to Do in Crete in October: Crete in the Fall!

 Crete in October

-The last weeks of October and the first weeks in November mark a special moment in the everyday life on Crete.
+The last weeks of October and the first weeks in November mark a special moment in everyday life on Crete.

 It’s the time when the locals start producing their landmark drink, raki or tsikoudia.